-Around the same time as his marriage Zealy M. Holmes became the owner of a 300 acre farm near Mossville, Illinois.
-Acknowledged as a "progressive farmer and man of good judgement", Holmes became a leading figure in Illinois agricultural circles, dealing in both grain and livestock.
-A founder and three time president of Peoria County Farm Bureau, Holmes also was an original trustee of the Bradley Polytechnic Institute in Peoria.
+Around the same time as his marriage, Zealy M. Holmes became the owner of a 300-acre farm near Mossville, Illinois.
+Acknowledged as a "progressive farmer and man of good judgment", Holmes became a leading figure in Illinois agricultural circles, dealing in both grain and livestock.
+A founder and three-time president of Peoria County Farm Bureau, Holmes also was an original trustee of the Bradley Polytechnic Institute in Peoria.
 Joining that college upon its charter in 1896, Holmes would serve the school as its "farm manager" for many years afterward and continued service as a trustee for fifty years!
 Bradley Polytechnic would later acknowledge his service by naming Holmes Hall (an engineering building on campus) in honor of him.

 Zealy M. Holmes, from the 1901 Polyscope yearbook.